radlinskii/junior-interpreter/README.md

 ###### Integers

 Integers are as for now the only numeric values in Junior.
-You can make every primitive mathematical operations on them.
+You can perform every primitive mathematical operations on them.

 ```javascript
 const number = 12;